Riib11/liquid-flex-hs/notes/question_about_existentials.md

-I noticed that when trying to do refinement type checking, it doesn't seem to be able to figure out how to instantiate existentials for example when checking this subtyping:
+I noticed that when trying to do refinement type checking, Liquid Fixpoint doesn't seem to be able to figure out how to instantiate existentials.
+For example here is a failed subtyping check:

 ```
 unsafe: